How To Re-Engineer Your About Page For More Sales

 12. Include Links

-If you have an active blog (this IS important – visitors will NOT be impressed if you send them to a blog that hasn’t been updated with new content for 3 months), include a few links to your most popular blog posts.
+If you have an active blog, include a few links to your most popular blog posts.
 A simple technique like this will boost your credibility and involve your visitor from the outset.
 A no brainer.
+Please Note.
+Visitors will NOT be impressed if you send them to a blog that hasn’t been updated with new content for 3 months or more.

 13. Try Video